idgumeni/pushtomisp/Readme.md

 4.)
 Create in Assemblyline interface a post-action webhook to trigger pushtomisp interface.

-On Assemblyline interface follow “Administration→ Post-process actions” path:
+On Assemblyline interface follow “Administration-> Post-process actions” path: